-Winding our way up the Pan American highway through the cloud-topped Sierra Madre mountains of the western highlands of Guatemala, we headed for Xela.
+Today we traveled up the Pan American highway through the cloud-topped Sierra Madre mountains of the western highlands of Guatemala.
 We were meeting an amazing group of women and would witness a defining moment for the Association of the Mam Christian Women.
 What started many years ago was coming to fruition.
 Women with years of experience, those who had been mentored, and a second generation of daughters were empowered and working together to lead a robust array of successful projects.
 Read more

 As mentioned previously, the Association had an amazing and transformative 2018.
 We met with the Association Board to review its annual report to NCP for 2018 and 2019 plan of work.
 Composing these documents are a requirement per the signed covenant between the Association and NCP.